 A characteristic Mr Bemba shares with his father the knack of making money.

-He holds an MBA from a prestigious business school in Brussels and kept his economic activities running throughout the war: Looking after family-owned coffee plantations and wood factories.
+He holds an MBA from a prestigious business school in Brussels and kept his economic activities running throughout the war: looking after family-owned coffee plantations and wood factories.

 He also became involved in external conflict, asked in 2002 by then Central African Republic Ange-Felix Patasse to put down a coup attempt.

-It was the ensuing reign of terror, allegedly involving lootings, civilian killings and mass rape of hundreds of women by MLC fighters, which led the ICC to file charges of war crimes and crimes against humanity against him as the group's leader.
+It was the ensuing reign of terror, allegedly involving looting, civilian killings and mass rape of hundreds of women by MLC fighters, which led the ICC to file charges of war crimes and crimes against humanity against him as the group's leader.

 In one case, three generations of the same family were gang-raped while their relatives were forced to watch.

-This was dismissed by the judges who said he retained "effective command and control" over the troops.
+This was initially dismissed by the judges who said he retained "effective command and control" over the troops.

 He was sentenced to 18 years in jail.